MGCodesandStats/hotel-modelling/articles/interpretml.md

 The H1 dataset is used for training purposes, while the H2 dataset is used for testing the model predictions.

-Here is a sample of the dataset structure - which is available at the GitHub repository referenced at the end of this article.
+The original datasets and research by Antonio et al. can be found at the reference at the end of this article.
+Here is a sample of the dataset:

 ![dataimage.png](dataimage.png)